makovkastar/FloatingActionButton/README.md

 ### Description

-Android [floating action button] which reacts on the scrolling events.
+Android [floating action button] which reacts on scrolling events.
 Becomes visible when an attached target is scrolled up and invisible when scrolled down.

 ![Demo](art/demo.gif)